huytrinhx/Reinforcement-Learning/DQN-Banana-Collector/Pixel-based/README.md

 ### Files in Repo

-- Navigation.ipynb: the notebook that walks you through the process of starting the environment, training the agent.
+- Navigation_Baseline.ipynb: the notebook that walks you through the process of starting the environment, training the agent with vanilla DQN agent.
-- dqn_agent.py: an object that contains all methods for our DQN agent and hyperparameters.
+- agent.py: an object that contains all methods for our DQN agent and hyperparameters.
 - model.py: an object that defines our model architecture.
+- replay_buffer.py: an object that defines behaviors of the experience replay buffer
+- sum_tree.py: an object that implements the sum tree to store the weights of each experience
-- checkpoint.pth: the saved model weights of our model after training.
+- ./model_dir/checkpoint.pth: the saved model weights of our model after training.
 - Report.md: further explanation of model, hyperparameters and future ideas.

 ### Instructions